 Harry was oddly grateful for that.
 Opening up would still be hard, very hard, and he wasn't liable to let Riddle poke around too much or too fast, but … he didn't know.

 "Why did you get into psychiatry?" he asked instead.

 "I find the human mind fascinating," Riddle said.
 "Most particularly, those minds that in some way could be considered abnormal, unique, and different from the herd.
 I've always found damage to be more interesting than health."

 "Surely that would be counterproductive to actually encouraging them to heal?"
 Harry returned, raising his brows.
 "We're not your lab specimens, you know, for your amusement."

 "Of course not, but helping someone back onto their feet doesn't negate the damage, the experience – it just allows open wounds or infected cuts in the mind to heal over to scars."

 "And scars fascinate you?
 Most people would call them ugly."

-"In that sense one could assume you equate beauty with innocence too, for it is only the fully innocent - and not necessarily the pure of heart either by that definition- who remain unsuffering and untouched by the world.
-Notably, perhaps a few numbers of very small children because by that admission everyone else would hold some scar or guilt and would, thus, be ugly."
+"In that sense, one could assume you equate beauty with innocence, for it is only the fully innocent – and not necessarily the pure of heart either, by that definition – who remain unsuffering and untouched by the world.
+Notably, perhaps only a few very small children would qualify, because by that criterion, everyone else would hold some scar or guilt and would, thus, be ugly."